Second Chance (38 Special song): Release and reception

 Despite "Second Chance"'s affording 38 Special an apparent breakthrough hit, it was not enough to improve the lackluster sales of Rock & Roll Strategy and A&M Records did not renew the band's contract.
 The group's next album, Bone Against Steel, was released on Charisma Records in 1991.

-Although "Second Chance" would remain 38 Special's career record, Carlisi stated in 2009: "To this day when the name 38 Special comes up nobody says 'Second Chance'!
+Although "Second Chance" remains 38 Special's top career record, Carlisi said in 2009, "To this day when the name 38 Special comes up nobody says 'Second Chance'!
 It was our biggest hit but people always think of 'Hold On Loosely' or 'Caught Up in You' first."

 Other versions

 Jamaican reggae singer Dennis Brown's take on the song appears on various 1990s dancehall compilation albums.

 Tongan-American Jawaiian trio Kontiki covered it on their 2008 album Free Again.